sirjasiu/simple2pc/README.md

 When user wants to puchase a product available in the offer service it needs to send action of purchasing the product and at the same time it must spend necessary funds controlled in the account service.
 Several cases may occur here:
 * happy path - user has necessary funds and offer is available,
 * user doesn't has required funds - product should not be sold,
-* user wants to buy product for insufficient price,
+* user wants to buy product for insufficient price - product should not be sold and funds should not be used,
-* user wants to buy already bought product,
+* user wants to buy already bought product - funds should not be used,
 * some problems during performing purchase operation may occur.

 In all cases except the happy path both user's funds and offer's state should be rolled back.